brittney2198/brittney2198.github.io/README.md

 - My interests lie at the intersection of healthcare and technology
 - I will just park my car 2 blocks away if I see there's only parallel parking spaces and I will die on this hill.

 ![](git_pic.jpg)

-Thank you for viewing and you can email me at [](brittney2198@ucla.edu or via my [Linkedin](linkedin.com/in/brittney-l-304852b4) for questions or to give me any feedback!
+Thank you for viewing and you can [email](brittney2198@ucla.edu) me or contact me via my [Linkedin](linkedin.com/in/brittney-l-304852b4) for questions or to give me any feedback!